Love, Trauma and Laughter

 Many of us know the heartbreak, a real evisceration of the Heart and Soul, of walking away from the care home alone for the first time.

 My own thoughts are cursed to this very day of lying to my mother that I was taking her to a care home to recuperate for a few days.
-My mother had been in hospital for about five months by then and I was pretending to take her home… in a few days’ time.
+Mam had been in hospital for about five months by then and I was always pretending to take her home… in a few days’ time.

 All the time, I knew that I was taking her to stay there permanently because I could no longer cope.
-I have never more like a heartless bastard than when I lied to her and left her for the bonds between her and her sense of Home to be broken.
+I have never felt more like a heartless bastard than when I lied to her and left her for the bonds between her and her 'Sense of Home' to be broken.

 My mother longed for a familiarity that no longer existed as her memory faded.
 I could no longer cope.